uncomfyhalomacro/uncomfyhalomacro.pl/content/_index.md

 I am Soc (aka ***uncomfy***) and welcome to my website!
 I like to discuss about Linux, Wayland, and various programming languages such as Julia, and Rust.

-I have a B.Sc.
-Biology, majoring in Microbiology.
-For now, I am currently teaching at a private university.
 I am planning to shift my career related to tech but that needs some work for now.

-I have a passion for technology and biology, and currently building a career in software engineering.
+I have a passion for technology and biology, and currently building a career in software development and engineering.

-As a science instructor at a private university, I teach biology courses to undergraduate students, using interactive and engaging methods to foster their curiosity and passion for science.
+Currently, I am a science instructor at a private university to make ends meet, I teach biology courses to undergraduate students, using interactive and engaging methods to foster their curiosity and passion for science.

 I am a proud member of the openSUSE community, where I maintain 22+ packages that include tools for my organization.
 I have been involved in open source